Riverside walk is a pleasant 3½ mile (5½ km) walk linking Leamington and Warwick. It follows the River Leam, Grand Union Canal, and River Avon.

 Take care crossing busy roads.
 Use pedestrian crossings where possible.

-Riverside Walk improvement works 2021
+Riverside walk improvement work, 2021

-Resurfacing of the Riverside Walk footpath from Princes Drive to the clublands area off Adelaide Road was completed in January 2021.
+Resurfacing of the Riverside walk footpath from Princes Drive to the club lands area off Adelaide Road was completed in January 2021.

 The work undertaken along the Riverside Walk is a combination of safety work, habitat creation and restoration (the Riverside Walk having been cleared previously when the path was first installed).

-The Riverside Walk is well used by pedestrians, dog walkers and college students (amongst others) and is expected to be used by some visitors to the Commonwealth Games in 2022.
-The path had become significantly overgrown in parts and the work undertaken increases light and visibility along the walk which will ensure a sense of safety amongst users of the path and deter anti-social behaviour.
+The Riverside Walk is well-used by pedestrians, dog walkers and college students (amongst others) and is expected to be used by some visitors to the Commonwealth Games in 2022.
+The path had become significantly overgrown in parts and the work undertaken increases light and visibility along the walk, which will ensure a sense of safety amongst users of the path and deter anti-social behaviour.

-With that said we are also sensitive to concerns regarding tree removals and perceived damage to the natural habitat, and can provide reassurance that the work will be beneficial to the local nature in many ways.
+With that said, we are also sensitive to concerns regarding tree removals and perceived damage to the natural habitat, and can provide reassurance that the work will be beneficial to the local nature in many ways.

 Coppicing of the trees will allow daylight to penetrate to the floor.
 This will allow fauna to establish and reseed in the coming years, and will also allow the dormant seed to germinate.
-This provides a plant range which will provide nectar and food for all manner of insects
+This provides a plant range which will provide nectar and food for all manner of insects.

-The coppiced material and felled trunks have all been retained on site which will allow any overwintering eggs and dormant insects to re-emerge in the spring.
+The coppiced material and felled trunks have all been retained on site, which allows any overwintering eggs and dormant insects to re-emerge in the spring.
 The pile will also provide nesting sites for birds and mammals and the rotting process will provide habitat for fungi and insects which live in decaying and dead material.
 The cut material further provides a barrier to help dissuade people and dogs from the river bank, giving nesting birds some quite safe areas and a layup for otters.

 The age structure of the path remains, the mature edges behind the works remain untouched in large areas, and the regrowth will re-introduce the new growth element with pollard trees also providing habitat niches.

 In undertaking the work, we are protecting and supporting otters, birds generally and water edge birds nesting sites, butterflies and insects which all need our help.
-The flight and hunting areas of bats are also improved and native amphibians benefit from some additional quiet refuges under logs and brash piles.
+The flight and hunting areas of bats are also improved, and native amphibians benefit from some additional quiet refuges under logs and brash piles.
 We also intend to undertake some over seeding, when the weather is appropriate, with suitable wild life friendly mix to help add some more biodiversity.

 A future management plan is being developed with the plan to introduce a cutting regime that will ensure the growth of vegetation is kept in check whilst retaining structural diversity i.e. some short/developing/mature vegetation and 1m short mown areas to each side of the path.